Wenjie Wu

 Specialisation: Pelagic dispersal and population connectivity of the green-lipped mussel (Perna canaliculus) in the Bay of Plenty.

-“I have always been fascinated by the marvelous beauty of marine life and feel deeply responsible for protecting our oceans.
+“I have always been fascinated by the marvellous beauty of marine life and feel deeply responsible for protecting our oceans.
 I hope that we human beings can deepen our understanding of the ocean and use and protect it more effectively.

 “My research focuses on the pelagic dispersal of mussels, aiming to contribute new insights into the biology of the early stages of the green-lipped mussel's life cycle.
 This endeavour is crucial for enhancing our comprehension of the natural dispersal mechanisms essential for sustaining wild mussel populations and for efficiently harvesting wild mussel spat for aquaculture.